-In 2006, we announced positive top-line results from a proof-of-concept clinical study designed to assess the effect of pimavanserin on slow wave sleep in 45 healthy volunteers ranging in age from 40 to 64.
-The results of the study demonstrated that pimavanserin induced a statistically significant and dose-related increase in slow wave sleep.
-In addition, pimavanserin had a positive impact on measures for sleep maintenance, including decreases in the number of awakenings after sleep onset and in the time awake after sleep onset, referred to as WASO.
-Pimavanserin also did not alter latency to sleep onset and did not impair daytime functioning.
-Pimavanserin was safe and well tolerated in the study.
+We also completed a proof-of-concept clinical study in 2006 designed to assess the effect of pimavanserin on slow wave sleep in older healthy volunteers.
+The results of the study demonstrated that pimavanserin induced a statistically significant and dose-related increase in slow wave sleep, and had a positive impact on measures for sleep maintenance.
+Pimavanserin did not alter latency to sleep onset and did not impair daytime functioning.
+We believe that these attributes of pimavanserin may provide added benefits to patients with neurological and psychiatric disorders, many of whom also suffer from sleep disturbances.